Hugo Strange: Earth-One

-Later, Strange returns yet again (the Hugo Strange that "died" in the explosion was revealed by the real Strange to be a Mandroid) in Batman Annual #10 (1986), in another attempt to destroy Batman and Bruce Wayne, this time attempting to financially bankrupt Wayne by using various tricks to force three Wayne Enterprises shareholders to sell their stock holdings to him so he could bankrupt the company.
-He also attempts to frame Batman as a criminal.
+Having faked his death, Strange returns yet again in Batman Annual #10 (1986), in another attempt to destroy Batman and Bruce Wayne, this time attempting to financially bankrupt Wayne by using various tricks to force shareholders to sell their stock holdings to him so he could bankrupt the company.
 However, Strange is defeated and sent to prison.
-Batman is able to stop Strange from further exploiting his knowledge of his secret identity by falsely claiming that he hypnotized Strange to give him a fake idea of Batman's true identity just before Commissioner Gordon shows up to arrest him; his explanation is so convincing that Strange begins to wonder if Batman is attempting a complex double-bluff by letting him think that Bruce Wayne is Batman and thus doubts whether his original conclusion was correct.
+Batman is able to stop Strange from further exploiting his knowledge of his secret identity by falsely claiming that he hypnotized Strange to give him a fake idea of Batman's true identity just before Commissioner Gordon shows up to arrest him.

 Earth-Two

 The Earth-Two version of Strange has a similar early history to the Earth-One version and also survives the fall that he experienced in Detective Comics #46.
-In The Brave and the Bold #182 (January 1982), it is revealed that he is left paralyzed by the fall but, after years of physical therapy, he regains enough movement to write out the surgical techniques needed to repair the damage to his body - and bribes a surgeon to perform the operation.
+In The Brave and the Bold #182 (January 1982), it is revealed that the fall left him paralyzed but, after years of physical therapy, he regains enough movement to write out the surgical techniques needed to repair the damage to his body, bribing a surgeon to perform the operation.
 The surgeon lacks Strange's skill, and the operation leaves Strange deformed.
 Strange uses one of his devices to capture Starman's Cosmic Rod to use its power to attack everyone and everything that Batman holds dear.
-He generates a storm in Gotham to obtain the device, which creates a dimensional doorway to Earth-One, bringing that universe's Batman over to Earth-Two, which allows him and Earth-Two's Robin to join with Earth-Two's Batwoman in defeating Strange.
-Strange realizes that he is, in fact, angry at his own wasted life and deformed body, so he uses the Cosmic Rod to commit suicide.
+He generates a storm in Gotham to obtain the device, which creates a dimensional doorway to Earth-One.
+Strange brings that universe's Batman over to Earth-Two, which allows him and Earth-Two's Robin to team up with Earth-Two's Batwoman to defeat Strange.
+Strange realizes that he is angry at his own wasted life and deformed body, and uses the Cosmic Rod to commit suicide.